Azure/azure-powershell/src/Databricks/Databricks/help/Update-AzDatabricksAccessConnector.md

 ```

 ### -Name
-The name of the azure databricks accessConnector.
+The name of the Azure Databricks Access Connector.

 ```yaml
 Type: System.String